 Tesla Model X SUV takes design inspiration from its Model S cousin and features electric powertrain with cruising range of over 400 km on single charge

-Tesla, the leading American electric vehicle maker, has long been weighing up plans to enter the Indian market.
+Tesla, the leading American electric vehicle maker, has long been weighing up plans to enter the India.
 Ever since the unveil of its entry-level Model 3, and having seen Indian big shots showing interest, the rumours of Tesla venturing into our domestic market in the near future refused to fade away.

 Tesla CEO Elon Musk took to Twitter, as he often would be, to answer a question on possible entry into India and his reply of “summer 2017” did surprise quite a lot of people considering that Tesla does not have dealerships and service centers and it’s yet to install a cross-country network of superchargers to serve the customers.